davison/ha-sinkhole/README.md

 ![dns-nodes](.files/ha-sinkhole-architecture-dns-node.drawio.svg "DNS Node Detailed Architecture")

-Each DNS sinkhole node is made up from 3 containers, each performing a specific function.
+A DNS sinkhole node is made up from four containers, each performing a specific function.
 All containers are configured through the installation config file that you created as part of the Quick Start guide above.
 Or if you haven't yet, you may want to create one from the [example inventory file](./installer/inventory.example.yaml) instead.

 The installer will install `stable` versions of containers and components by default.
 If you want the bleeding edge, add or change the `install_channel` to `edge` in your inventory file.

-The three containers making up a DNS sinkhole node are:
+The containers making up a DNS sinkhole node are:

+1. [blocklist-updater](./blocklist-updater/README.md) is a cron like container that periodically updates the sources for the domains to block.
+The container does not run unless invoked by its timer component, which will happen daily.
+Once it has re-generated the blocklist file based on your `blocklist_urls` in config, the container will exit. `dns-node` will reload the blocklist file when it sees that it has changed.
+The blocklist timer and container run rootless if managed by `podman`
-1. [dns-node](./dns-node/README.md) is the DNS resolver and is built on top of [coredns](https://coredns.io/), a very fast, reliable and highly configurable resolver.
+2. [dns-node](./dns-node/README.md) is the DNS resolver and is built on top of [coredns](https://coredns.io/), a very fast, reliable and highly configurable resolver.
 The main job of `dns-node` is to consume the blocklist file and return the sinkhole address `0.0.0.0` for any domain in its list.
 If the domain being queried is not in the list, it will pass the query to one of potentially several upstream resolvers instead and return any answer they give.
 The documentation page for this container covers all of the available configuration options in detail.
-2. [blocklist-updater](./blocklist-updater/README.md) is a cron like container that periodically updates the sources for the domains to block.
-The container does not run unless invoked by its timer component, which will happen daily.
-Once it has re-generated the blocklist file based on your `blocklist_urls` in config, the container will exit. `dns-node` will reload the blocklist file when it sees that it has changed.
-The blocklist timer and container run rootless if managed by `podman`
+3. [stats-collector](./stats-collector/README.md) built on grafana [alloy](https://grafana.com/docs/alloy) scrapes the prometheus metrics from the dns-node and ships them to the storage and visualisation endpoint.
+This can be a local setup or a cloud based instance.

-3. [vip-manager](./vip-manager/README.md) based on [keepalived](https://www.keepalived.org/) is the component that manages the VIP and elections of master nodes among the cluster members.
+4. [vip-manager](./vip-manager/README.md) based on [keepalived](https://www.keepalived.org/) is the component that manages the VIP and elections of master nodes among the cluster members.
 Because of the system and network permissions it requires, this container runs with root privileges.
 The documentation page for this container covers all of the available configuration options in detail.

-## Log Aggregators

-(not yet implemented)

-Features will enable the logs and metadata to be stored/parsed for visualisation
+  `dns-node` and `stats-collector` share a pod, or network context, that allows them to tightly couple and communicate with each other on the loopback address.
+The pod exposes the ports that other services use, principally the healthcheck port and the DNS unprivileged port, both of which are assumed by `dns-node`.

 ## Visualisation

-(not yet implemented)

-Graphs and metrics of blocked/allowed queries, similar to pi-hole graphs
+Currently an early preview of metrics and visualisation is available if you have a cloud instance of grafana/prometheus.
+Only raw metrics are sent which you should be able to see in your prometheus explorer, dashboards will follow soon.

 # HOW-TOs and Cookbooks